open-telemetry/opentelemetry-demo/test/README.md

 # Service Testing

-There are two ways to test the service APIs on this demo:
+There are two ways to test the service APIs in the OpenTelemetry Demo:

-1. Using black box testing, calling gRPC services and validating its direct response
+1. Using black box-testing, calling gRPC services and validating their direct response
-2. Using Trace-based tests, calling services and validating its direct response and traces
+2. Using Trace-based tests, calling services and validating their direct response as well as the distributed traces they generate

 ## Testing gRPC services as black boxes

-To run the entire test suite as a blackbox you need just to run the command:
+To run the entire test suite as a black box, run the command:

 ```sh
 docker compose run integrationTests
 ```

-Now if you want the tests for a specific service:
+If you want to run tests for a specific service, run:

 1. Start the services you want to test with `docker compose up --build <service>`
 2. Run `npm install`